campaslab/napari-stress/docs/tutorials/point_and_click/demo_spherical_harmonics.md

 # Spherical harmonics expansion

 This tutorial will explain how to perform a spherical harmonics surface expansion with napari-stress interactively from the napari viewer.
-To get started, open your own data or use the provided sample data from napari-stress:
+To get started, open your own data or use the provided sample data from napari-stress ([raw data source](https://github.com/campaslab/STRESS)):

 <img src="../../imgs/viewer_screenshots/open_sample_droplet.png" width="250" height="250"> <img src="../../imgs/viewer_screenshots/open_sample_droplet1.png" width="250" height="250">